scra88le/taxonomySca88le/_posts/2019-7-16-Lepidoptera-butterfly.md

 ## Hesperiidae

-Being diurnal, they are generally called butterflies.
+Hesperiidae are diurnal butterflies.
 The Lulworth skipper is distinguished from the small skipper from the cresent shaped light marking on the forewing.

 ### **Lulworth skipper** (*Thymelicus acteon*)
 ![Lulworthskipper]({{ site.baseurl }}/images/butterflys/lulworthskipper.JPG)